ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 : The minimum output value.
 Required if `minInValue` is present.

 `maxOutValue` (optional)
-:The maximum output value.
+: The maximum output value.
 Required if `maxInValue` is present. <br>
 The `maxOutValue` shall be greater than or equal to the `minOutValue`.

 *Attributes:*